tulip/oplogtoredis/README.md

 guarantees that every change written to Mongo will be automatically published to Redis.

+## Project Status

+The project is currently pre-alpha.
+It shouldn't be used in production environments (or really any environment other than experimentation / testing).
+We expect to have an initial 0.1 release that is ready for general usage within the next couple months.

+## Configuring redis-oplog

 To use this with redis-oplog, configure redis-oplog with:

 - `externalRedisPublisher: true`